Brendan838/Movie_Prediction/README.md

 OpenAI.
 (2023).
 ChatGPT (Mar 14 version) [Large language model].
 Accessed on March 2025.
 I, Mai Houa Hang, used this website for help with the Randomforest2025.ipynb step 34 (adding hyperparameters to the random forest model), step 35 (help on how to code the cross-validation) and step 38 (for help with the feature importance analysis).

-## Installation Instructions
-* Download project files or clone the repository to your local machine.
-* Each individual model's script can be found in their respective folders.
-They can be loaded in your code viewer/editor of choice (we used Jupyter Notebook to create these scripts, but other programs such as VSCode also work).
-* We have included the tableau file containing dataset overview visualizations in it's respective folder.
-This can be opened in tableau/tableau public on your local machine or in a web browser.